The-Glit-ch/Loopware-Online-Services-Server-Repository/README.md

-# Loopware Online Subsystem Server
+# Loopware Online Subsystem
- Loopware Online Subsystem Server (LOSS)

- An all-in-one self hosted solution to anything "Gaming" related || Cloud Based Saves, OAUTH, Achivement, Statistics tracking, etc

- Still a WIP, not accepting PR's and such
+An all-in-one server solution for handling anything "cloud" related in your Apps/Games.
+Although this was originally made for the Godot engine as a plugin this *should* work for other applications

+## Features
+- User/Client Authentication
+- Data-store (cloud saves, leaderboards, etc)
+- VoIP
+- User Analytics